EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 Lysaen left for Rivermere also
 > "Are you going to see Lysaen when you're in the city?"
 > "Lysaen left for Rivermere a few weeks back.
 I take it he didn't stop to say goodbye?"
 > "Father said that it was time that he proved himself at the _[[Rivermere Arcane Institution|institution]]_.
 That Lysaen was reaching the limits of father's teachings and that he would benefit studying under one of the scholars.
-A Doctor Rivian I believe."
+A *[[Doctor Rivian]]* I believe."

+Leaving
+> "I best go before they start looking for me.
+I snuck out of my room and ran down here.
+I suspect Seris is probably freaking out about now."
+> "Have fun in Rivermere, I know you'll find yourself there."

+Taren leaves.

+As Taren leaves he passes by Moses as he's walking in.
+Moses sits in the chair that Taren was just occupying

+*Allow them to RP some*

 Suddenly the door flies open an standing int he doorway is a Human woman, drenched from the rain outside.
 She looks distressed and enters into the tavern.
 All eyes are on her as she says